 Conservation at BluestemA conservation cemetery, sometimes called a conservation burial ground, looks and feels like the natural area that surrounds it, where nature is enough.
 Natural burial practices coexist with the care and protection of the land's natural resources.
-Additionally, a partnership exists with a local land trust or conservation organization that holds a conservation easement over the cemetery.
-Bluestem subscribes to the conservation standards set by the Green Burial Council.

-Two longstanding nonprofit organizations in the area, Eno River Association and Triangle Land Conservancy are Bluestem's conservation partners.
+Conservation cemeteries are also required to partner with a conservation organization that holds and monitors a conservation easement placed over the land.
+Bluestem has partnered with two long standing nonprofit organizations at Eno River Association and Triangle Land Conservancy and we are currently finalizing our documents for the easement, with their staff.
+Once completed, both land trusts will co-hold Bluestem's easement, ensuring its permanent protection as a nature preserve with a conservation cemetery.
+Bluestem subscribes to the conservation burial standards set by the Green Burial Council.
+You can read more about the standards here.
 Throughout the nature preserve and conservation cemetery, we are protecting habitat in the grasslands and early successional woodland areas.
 Around the pond and along the creeks, we have established water quality buffers to keep our drinking water sources clean.
 With so much development taking place in our region, grasslands and early successional habitats are among the most endangered.
 It's why a founding principle for Bluestem is preserving and protecting this precious landscape.

 Bluestem is a popular destination for amateur and recreational naturalists.